-An exciting opportunity has arisen to improve Carden Park for people and wildlife by planting 2000 trees this winter with a further 6000 by Spring 2022.
+An exciting opportunity has arisen to improve Carden Park for people and wildlife.

 This forms part of our response to the biodiversity and climate emergencies and supports our objectives to become a carbon-neutral city by the year 2030.